NatalieC001/Depth-Map-Export-Controlled-with-empties-/README.md

-YouTube Tutorial: The Master Stamp Workflow
+Tutorial: The Master Stamp Workflow

-I. Introduction: The Universal Digital Die (0:00 - 0:45)
+I. Introduction: The Universal Digital Die
 Imagine creating a design once and applying it to any medium.
 This tutorial covers a unified workflow to create and capture16-bit depth maps in Blender and deploy them across three distinct industries.
 We are turning complex 3D geometry into a digital die—a "stamp" that works for digital assets and physical studio production.
 <img width="1024" height="1008" alt="image" src="https://github.com/user-attachments/assets/a1cf9ee2-e2ef-420c-a873-e82df1481335" />